 Initial stock-based awards.
 Executives who join the Company are awarded initial grants of options or restricted stock.
 Options awarded as part of these grants have an exercise price equal to the fair market value of common stock on the grant date.
 The vesting schedule and other terms of these awards are determined by the Board.
 The amount of the initial award is determined based on the executive's position with the Company and an analysis of the competitive practices of companies similar in size to the Company represented in the compensation data that the Company reviews.
 The initial awards are intended to provide the executive with an incentive to build value in the organization over an extended period of time.
 The amount of the initial award is also reviewed in light of the executive's base salary and other compensation to ensure that the executive's total compensation is in line with the Company's overall compensation philosophy.
-The grant date for awards for existing employees is the later of the date that the Board approved the grant.
+The grant date for awards for existing employees is the later of the date that the Board approved the grant or the date that the Company and the employee have reached a mutual understanding as to the amount and terms of such grant.
 For prospective employees, the grant date is the date upon which the Company and the employee have reached an agreement regarding the terms of employment and the terms of the award granted by the Board, and the employment has commenced (thus such date is typically the first day of employment).
 All of the grant dates are approved by the Board or the Compensation Committee.

 Annual stock-based awards.
 The Company's practice is to make annual stock based awards as part of the Company's overall performance management program.
 The Compensation Committee believes that stock-based awards provide management with a strong link to long-term corporate performance and the creation of stockholder value.
 The Company intends that the annual aggregate value of these awards be set near competitive median levels for companies represented in the compensation data the Company reviews.
 As is the case when the amounts of base salary and initial equity awards are determined, a review of all components of the executive's compensation is conducted when determining annual equity awards to ensure that an executive's total compensation conforms to the Company's overall philosophy and objectives.
 A pool of stock-based awards is reserved for executives and other officers based on setting a target grant level for each employee category, with the higher ranked employees being eligible for a higher target grant.
 The Compensation Committee meets each year after the filing of the Annual Report on Form 10-K to evaluate, review and recommend for the Board's approval the annual stock-based award design, level of award and prospective grant date of such award for each named executive officer and the Chief Executive Officer.
-For promotions or new hires, the Company's closing market price per share.
+For promotions or new hires, the Compensation Committee approves the award in advance of the grant date, and the stock-based grant is awarded on the determined date at the Company's closing market price per share.
 In 2016, no awards of shares of the Company's restricted common stock were made to the Company's named executive officers.
 The Company is seeking approval of the 2017 Equity Incentive Plan at the Meeting, as further described below.